tnichols217/notes/MUTH 104/Final/Essay.md

 >
 > Although the original piece did not utilize enharmonics that made the function of certain chords obvious, with a little restructuring, it is easy to see that it simply follows a $V-I$ pattern for majority of the piece, with interest thrown in with a few $VI$ and $vii$ chords off the $V$s.
 At a couple points in the melody, secondary dominance is used on both the minor key and the supertonic tone.
 >
 > The A section features a regular rhythm in the first two measures and repeats the exact same and variations of the rhythm throughout the entire section.
 The left hand has an even simpler rhythm of mainly just eighth notes for the entire song.
 The first section's melody mainly consists of upward arpeggios in multiple forms with embellishments.
-I would consider this to be the primary theme o
+I would consider this to be the primary theme of the piece as it is revisited again later.
+>
+> By comparison — or similarity — the B section also uses the exact same rhythm more relige